Religious views of Charles Darwin: Darwin's religious background

-Charles Darwin was born during the Napoleonic Wars and grew up in their aftermath, a conservative time when Tory-dominated government closely associated with the established Anglican Church of England repressed Radicalism, but when family memories recalled the 18th-century Enlightenment and a multitude of Non-conformist churches held differing interpretations of Christianity.
-His Whig supporting extended family of Darwins and Wedgwoods was strongly Unitarian, though one of his grandfathers, Erasmus Darwin, was a freethinker, and his father was quietly a freethinker but as a physician avoided any social conflict with his wealthy Anglican patrons.
+Darwin was born during the Napoleonic Wars and grew up in their aftermath, a conservative time when Tory-dominated government closely associated with the established Anglican Church of England repressed Radicalism, but when family memories recalled the 18th-century Enlightenment and a multitude of Non-conformist churches held differing interpretations of Christianity.
+His Whig-supporting extended family of Darwins and Wedgwoods was strongly Unitarian, though one of his grandfathers, Erasmus Darwin, was a freethinker, and his father was quietly a freethinker but as a physician avoided any social conflict with his wealthy Anglican patrons.
 While Darwin's parents were open enough to changing social pressures to have Charles baptised in the Church of England, his pious mother took the children to the Unitarian chapel.
 After her death when he was only eight he became a boarder at Shrewsbury School, an Anglican public school.

 Edinburgh – medical studies and Lamarckian evolution theory

 The two universities in England, namely Oxford and Cambridge, were under the Church of England and required students to sign the Thirty-nine Articles of the Anglican faith, so many English Non-conformists sent their children to the Scottish universities which had a better reputation in fields like medicine.
-Charles initially attended the University of Edinburgh, and while he was put off medicine he took an active interest in natural history at the Plinian Society.
+Darwin initially attended the University of Edinburgh, and while he was put off medicine he took an active interest in natural history at the Plinian Society.
 One of his proposers for the society was the radical William A. F. Browne, and on 27 March 1827 Browne argued that mind and consciousness were simply aspects of brain activity, not "souls" or spiritual entities separate from the body.
 A furious debate ensued, and later someone struck out all mention of this materialist heresy from the minutes.
 This was the first time that Darwin was exposed to militant freethought and the arguments it aroused.
-On one occasion Robert Edmund Grant discussed Lamarck's evolutionary ideas.
+On one occasion Robert Edmond Grant discussed Lamarck's evolutionary ideas.
 Darwin was astonished, but had recently read the similar ideas of his grandfather Erasmus and remained indifferent.

 Natural history had grown from the idea that the different kinds of plants and animals showed the wonder of God's creation, making their study and cataloguing into species worthwhile.
 In Darwin's day it was common for clergymen to be naturalists, though scientific findings had already opened up ideas on creation.
 The established churches (of England and Scotland) and the English universities remained insistent that species were divinely created and man was distinct from the "lower orders", but the Unitarian church rejected this teaching and even proclaimed that the human mind was subject to physical law.
 Erasmus Darwin went further and his Zoönomia asks "…would it be too bold to imagine that all warm-blooded animals have arisen from one living filament, which the great First Cause endued with animality… possessing the faculty of continuing to improve by its own inherent activity, and of delivering down these improvements by generation to its posterity, world without end!", anticipating Lamarckism.